acornamr/acornamr.github.io/docs/data-management.md

 We use Amazon Web Services (AWS) to manage the ACORN data and to create backups on a secure platform.

-# .acorn Files

-.acorn files can be read and loaded in memory with the command `base::load`.

-for example `load(file = "/Users/olivier/Desktop/KH001_2023-08-24_01H59.acorn")` loads the following R objects:

-- `redcap_f01f05_dta`: one patient enrolment per row. patient_id is hashed.
-- `redcap_hai_dta`: one survey element per row.
-- `corresp_org_antibio`: matrix of antibiotics and bugs as per the
-- `acorn_dta`: one isolate per row.
-Contains only isolates that can be linked to a patient enrolment in `redcap_f01f05_dta`. patient_id is hashed.
-- `data_dictionary`: all data of the site lab data dictionary file that has been used during the generation of the .acorn file.
-- `lab_code`: all data of the ACORN2 lab code file that has been used during the generation of the .acorn file.
-- `meta`: metadata collected on generation of the .acorn file.

-With each file NAME.acorn, a NAME.acorn_non_anonymised is also created.

-This NAME.acorn_non_anonymised can also be loaded with the same command `load(file = "NAME.acorn_non_anonymised")` (supposing the file is located in the current working directory).

-The file contains the same objects as NAME.acorn, but with patient ids NOT hashed in `redcap_f01f05_dta` and `acorn_dta`.
-The file contains one element in addition:

-- `lab_dta`: one row per isolate as per the lab file provided on generation of the .acorn file.

-The non_anonmyised `.acorn` files must be handled carefully and securely, as they contain raw patient identifiers: these files may be used by local investigators to link data / bacterial isolates to additional research projects / quality improvement activities.
-Please contact the ACORN team for more information.

 # Data on AWS

 For ACORN, we manage several independent buckets containing all the data elements required to operate the dashboard and securely save the data created (`.acorn` files).